 Website personalization tools can be both self-service, fully-managed, or a combination of both.
 Knowing what your internal resources are will help you determine which category you should go after.

 Marketers cite lack of internal knowledge and expertise as one of the biggest challenges in implementing a successful personalization program.
 Any technology investment is only as good as the use you’re able to make of it, so having the right people in place is really the key to a successful implementation.
 You have a few options here…

 1. Managing personalization in-house

-Having someone internally who will take on the responsibility of driving your website optimization and personalization roadmap is the ideal, but finding this person can be a challenge both from a skills and budget perspective.
+Having someone internally who will take on the responsibility of driving your website optimization and personalization roadmap is the ideal, but finding this person can be a challenge both from skills and budget perspective.
 In fact, 61% of companies report that resources for personalization are limited or not available due to lack of time or budget.

-2. A managed service from website personalization tools
+2. A managed website personalization solution

 Ensure you’re clear on how much support you think you’ll need – it’s a good idea to ask your vendor for examples of how they service other clients of your size, with similar goals, if you’re unsure, or take a look at case studies showcasing how they’ve worked with other clients, and what they’ve achieved.

 This option is probably one of the safest if you’re unsure you’ll be able to manage a personalization project fully internally, as both you and your vendor will be invested in ensuring you get the best value from the technology.

 The third option, and somewhat of a ‘middle ground’ when it comes to the level of expertise it brings to the table, is to work with an agency.
 Traditionally, agencies have been more focused on conversion rate optimization than personalization, so you probably won’t find the level of knowledge you’d get with a vendor services team.